 Teeth whitening pens, gels, toothpaste, mouth guards, strips, and kits are sold for as low as $10 in physical and online stores.
 But when you have such a wide variety of options to choose from, the probability of picking the most effective, safe and reliable product is low.
 Many of these teeth whitening products are misleading and claim to produce the best results in a short amount of time and at a very affordable price.
 However, the reality is very different.

 These products contain a small amount of active ingredients that are scientifically proven to remove stains and make your teeth whiter.
 The problem with these ingredients is that they provide short-term results but can damage your teeth in the long-term.

 However, this is not the case with in-office, professional teeth whitening services.
 Your teeth will be brought to the whitest level that your genetics will allow.
 The results will be different for every person.
 The professionals have clinically-proven equipment and dental gels to target the stubborn stains and discoloration on your teeth.
 The best part about professional teeth cleaning services is that in just one sitting, you will observe a marked difference in the appearance of your teeth.
 They will look cleaner, whiter and shinier than before.

-Having your teeth whitened by a professional in-office teeth whitening service ensures that you receive a safe, effective, and clinically approved teeth whitening procedure that guarantees long-lasting results.
+Having your teeth whitened by a professional in-office teeth whitening service ensures that you receive a safe, effective, and approved teeth whitening procedure that guarantees long-lasting results.
 It is one hundred times better than relying on over-the-counter teeth whitening products and home remedies.

 Jonathan Erik, Owner, New Wave Accelerated Teeth Whitening Certified Teeth Whitening Technician